christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 ##### Baptism by Fire

-Since NATO was unwilling to intervene in the "internal affairs of member states", the EUs Foreign Affairs Council voted to send the two EU Battlegroups under the Common Security and Defence Policy (CSPD) to aid estonian forces.
+Since NATO was unwilling to intervene in the "internal affairs of member states", the EUs Foreign Affairs Council voted to send one of the two EU Battlegroups under the Common Security and Defence Policy (CSPD) to aid estonian forces.

 Just two years prior, the force had been restructured following Brexit and was still in a transitioning process.
-This had established a command centre in Brussels and launched a shared EU Defense Fund, leading to a better integration of national forces and a more coherent structure.
-At the time of deployment, the two battlegroups where led by Italy and France.
+At the time of deployment, the two battlegroups where led by Italy and France, and the french one was selected to be deployed reinforced with the EUROCORPS

 In Estonia, the civil war had taken its toll on the country.
 After the initial gains from NSPR forces and the jolty response of the estonian army, a drawnout fight